Zachary1319/badminton-tournament-backend/README.md

 ## API Endpoints

-- `POST /submit-results`: Accepts match results and returns updated rankings and pairings.
+- `POST /matches/results`: Accepts match results and stores them for the current session.
+Returns a unique match ID for reference.
+- `GET /matches/rankings/:matchId`: Returns player rankings for a specific match session, identified by `matchId`.
+- `GET /matches/pairings/:matchId`: Generates and returns pairings for the next round based on the match results associated with the provided `matchId`.

 ## Development